Forsakringskassan/designsystem/etc/vue.api.md

 // @public (undocumented)
 export type WithoutInstance<F> = F extends (vm: any, ...rest: infer R) => infer T ? (...args: R) => T : never;

+// Warnings were encountered during analysis:
+//
+// src/components/FTextField2/FTextField2.vue:236:29 - (ae-forgotten-export) The symbol "Validity" needs to be exported by the entry point index.d.ts

 // (No @packageDocumentation comment for this package)